kamilszczepanik/dashboard-with-charts/resources/task.md

 State Management: For the first version I won't be using state management to not increase complexity of the task.

 Routing: Leverage React Router for navigation between views (e.g., Dashboard, Sales, Analytics).
-For MVP only Dashboard
+For MVP only Dashboard sales and the route will be /dashboard/sales

 2. Component Breakdown and File Structure
    To keep your code modular and maintainable, break down the UI into reusable components.
 Consider the following structure: